Site icon Women Fitness Org

 Pregnancy Pouch

-It generally takes women six to eight weeks for their stomach to shrink back down to normal size after giving birth.
+It generally takes women six to eight weeks for their pregnancy pouch to shrink to normal size after giving birth.

-The tummy tends to grow during pregnancy, along with uterus expansion as a woman’s uterus has to make room for the growing baby.
-It enlarges over the pubic bone, and pushes out the abdomen during pregnancy.
-As a result, women can look up to six months pregnant after giving birth.
+The tummy tends to grow during pregnancy, along with the expansion as a woman’s uterus has to make room for the growing baby.
+It enlarges over the pubic bone and pushes out the abdomen during pregnancy.
+As a result, women can be up to six months pregnant after giving birth.

-The uterus is slow to deflate after pregnancy, but a well tageted effort can help you overcome the ‘Pregnancy Pouch.’
-However there are certain factors that may influence the time taken including the woman’s age, the size of the baby, the method of delivery and her weight before getting pregnant – can affect how long it takes her bump to shrink, as well.
+The uterus is slow to deflate after pregnancy, but a well-targeted effort can help you overcome the ‘Pregnancy Pouch.’
+However, there are certain factors that may influence the time taken, including the woman’s age, the size of the baby, the method of delivery, and body weight before getting pregnant, which can affect how long it takes her bump to shrink, as well.

 Exit mobile version